-The SOCS program serves students in TK-12th grade.
+The SOCS-K program serves students in TK-12th grade.
 Students in our program develop a personalized education plan with the support and guidance of their credentialed teacher and with the support of the Charter School's leadership team.
 This plan is highly customizable and flexible in order to meet the unique needs of each student and family.
-As part of the plan, the teacher will support the parent/guardian in identifying his/her educational philosophy.
 The educational plan is supported through selecting curriculum, materials, and educational services that are tailored to that custom plan.

-K-8 students are assigned a teacher who is trained in the various school supported philosophies such as Charlotte Mason, Classical, Montessori, traditional, Waldorf, unit study, and customized/eclectic.
-The parent/guardian, teacher, and student develop a personalized plan that meets the student's unique needs.
-Teachers are able to use instructional funds to purchase curriculum, materials, and tutoring options through our extensive vendor list.
+K-5 and 6-8 students are assigned a credentialed teacher in the designated grade bands who are trained in supporting the progress toward state standards utilizing a variety of learning styles and philosophies. tThe parent/guardian, teacher, and student develop a personalized plan that meets the student's unique needs.
+Teachers are able to use instructional funds to select curriculum, educational materials, and tutoring options through our extensive vendor list, as well as attend live synchronous classes with Sage Oak teachers in a variety of different subject areas.
 Students may participate in extracurricular activities such as the arts and sports, as well as to take advantage of additional academic support through tutors and in-person support classes.
 The teacher ensures all materials and activities purchased with the Charter School's funds support the student's educational plan and are fiscally and legally sound.
-SOCS is committed to providing opportunities for our students to connect in the community and to broaden their learning through those community opportunities.
+SOCS-K is committed to providing opportunities for our students to connect in the community and to broaden their learning through those community opportunities.
 A few examples of how this may be accomplished is through CCSS aligned field trips, community events at parks, and an annual STEM day.
+We also have an all virtual program where students participate in daily live instruction in all subject areas with a designated teacher and same grade peers.